qlik-oss/core-website/docs/services/qix-engine/access-control.md

     This feature is in an experimental state.
 Use with caution since this feature may change in the future.

-Administrators often want to control access to their applications based different policies and attributes rather than static user roles.
+Administrators often want to control access to their applications based on different policies and attributes rather than static user roles.
-To handle this type of access control, Qlik Associative Engine supports [Attribute-Based Access Control (ABAC)](https://en.wikipedia.org/wiki/Attribute-based_access_control), which lets you control application access through attribute-based rules.
+To handle this, Qlik Associative Engine supports [Attribute-Based Access Control (ABAC)](https://en.wikipedia.org/wiki/Attribute-based_access_control), which lets you control application access through attribute-based rules.

 ## Rules

-When ABAC is enable, users are granted access based on rules.
+When ABAC is enabled, users are granted access based on rules.
 Each rule is a conditional expression that evaluates to either `true` or `false`, and each rule contains a property that determines which actions the rule grants, or denies.